corypeacock/Credit_Risk_Analysis/README.md

 BC Mod 17

 ## Overview
 The purpose of this analysis is to assess credit card risk by means of various machine learning models.
 Using a credit card dataset from LendingClub, there are below several models of machine learning in order to determine fraudulent charges.
-As credit card charge classifications, legitimate and fraudulent, present an inherently unbalanced classification problem, the models below account for this by various means of oversampling, undersampling, or a combined approach.
+As credit card charge classifications, legitimate and fraudulent, present an inherently unbalanced classification problem, the first four models below account for this by various means of oversampling, undersampling, or a combined approach.
+The last two models use an enseble model, combining techniques.
 The performance of each model is assessed.
 A recommendation can be found in the summary conclusion at the end of this report.

 ### Resources
 * Machine Learning Dev Environment